Starting with this Design what was notable was this is composed of three different components. First there is this Tab

 has changed, prompting them to announce it.
 Thepolite

-setting ensures the announcement happens at a natural break, so it doesn’t disrupt the user’s current interaction.
 I would probably test with this more to see if this adds value.
-When a user interacts with a tab, they expect and are prepared for the corresponding content to change, so it is not treated as an “alert” or unexpected update so not entirely needed.
+When a user interacts with a tab, they would expect and are prepared for the corresponding content to change, so it is not treated as an “alert” or unexpected update, so added in haste and not needed.

 The Button